 As with all other market cohorts a financial assessment may be undertaken on adults who are in receipt of certain services.
 The adult can choose to have a managed service via a Council contract, or directly manage their own support.

-- Some services in individual categories do not align with the strategic direction, notably in AWD residential and work is being undertaken to improve the position.
+- Some services in individual categories do not align with the strategic direction, notably in AWD and MH residential and work is being undertaken to improve the position.

 - Recording of outcomes and progression for adults is not systemised and is difficult to monitor at present.